Osayd-ali/Information-Retrieval-Engine---Multithreaded/README.md

 ### Intro

-I have built a FileRetrievalEngine system which demonstrates the implementation of two important concepts of distributed systems which are application layering and mulithreading.
-Most of the source code was carried on from assignment 2 where we built a monolithic version of FileRetrievalEngine, but in this assignment I have added the support for mulithreading.
-Mulithreading will help increase the indexing performance of my application andI have added support for 1,2,4 and 8 threads.
+I have built a InformationRetrievalEngine system which demonstrates the implementation of two important concepts of distributed systems which are application layering and mulithreading.
+This File Retrieval Engine supports indexing or traversing files from a specified input folder and also supports searching of indexed or traversed documents when a user gives a multiple term query.
+Upon providing search words, this application will search those words across all the traversed and read files and finally returns a list of top 10 documents contaning those search words in the order of their frequency.
+I have also added the support for mulithreading in this project.
+Mulithreading will help increase the indexing performance of my application and I have added support for 1,2,4 and 8 threads.
 Below is few instructions on how to run my application and also my directory structure.

 ### System Design